Stocks rally for a second day, setting aside trade fears

 Housing starts rose 9.2 percent last month, a positive sign for the housing market which has underperformed the broader economy amid rising interest rates for home loans.

-The strong data pushed 10-year U.S. Treasury note yields to a high of 3.092 percent, and 30-year bond yields to a high of 3.248 percent, extending a three-day rise in yields.
+The strong data pushed 10-year U.S. Treasury note yields to a high of 3.092 percent and 30-year bond yields to a high of 3.248 percent, extending a three-day rise in yields.

 The dollar slid against the euro and fell to the lowest in nearly three weeks against the risk-sensitive Australian dollar as the latest U.S.-Chinese trade tensions failed to unnerve investors.